 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adoption of best practicable option to minimise effects on the environment Site inspections Yes 2.
 Selection of best practicable equipment and processes Site inspections Yes 3.
-Discharge shall not give rise to offensive or toxic levels of contaminants at the site boundary Site inspections and discharge monitoring Yes 4.
-Limit on dust deposition rate beyond the site boundary Deposition gauge monitoring Yes 5.
+Discharge shall not give rise to offensive or toxic levels of contaminants at the site boundary Site inspections and discharge monitoring Yes

+Condition requirement Means of monitoring during period under review Compliance achieved?
+4. Limit on dust deposition rate beyond the site boundary Deposition gauge monitoring Yes 5.
 Maximum particulate concentration of discharges Testing not undertaken during year under review N/A 6.
 Limit on elevation of ambient suspended particulate matter concentration Testing not undertaken during year under review N/A 7.
 Compliance with the MASL Environmental Management Manual Site inspections and liaison with consent holder Yes 8.
 Notification prior to making changes at the site which may alter the nature of the discharge Notifications and site inspections Yes 9.
 Limit on opacity of any discharge Testing not undertaken during year under review N/A 10.
 Limit on effect of emissions on PM{10} concentration at the boundary Testing not undertaken during year under review N/A 11.
 Limits on other contaminants beyond site boundary Testing not undertaken during year under review N/A 12.
 Notification in the event of unauthorised discharge No unauthorised incidents logged during the year N/A 13.
-Optional review of consent Next optional review June 2020, recommendation attached N/A nd environmental performance in respect of High consent erall assessment of administrative perform annes in respect of this concert High
+Optional review of consent No further option for review prior to expiry N/A Эvе erall assessment of consent compliance ar nd environmental performance in respect of High consent rall assessment of administrative perform High